Wavefunction-based operator optimization for two-hadron systems in lattice QCD: Optimized two-hadron operators

 The equal-time Nambu-Bethe-Salpeter (NBS) amplitude $\psi_n(\vec r)$ is defined as,

-where $|2B, E_n\rangle$ is the two-baryon state below the inelastic threshold $E_{n} <E^*$.
+where $|2B, E_n\rangle$ is the two-baryon state below the inelastic threshold $E_{n} <E^*$ with $E^*$ lying approximately $2m_\pi\simeq 280$ MeV higher.
 The NBS amplitude represents nothing but the amplitude to find one baryon at $\vec x$ and another at $\vec x + \vec r$, acting as quantum field theory analogy of the stationary scattering wavefunction in quantum mechanics~\cite{Ishii2007}.

 A key difference between two-hadron systems in Eq.~(\ref{Eq-R}) and single hadron systems in Eq.~(\ref{Eq-C2}) is the presence of elastic scattering states (labeled by $n$) in the former.
 These states complicate spectral identification, as the energy gaps scale as $\Delta E^{\text{el}} \sim \frac{4\pi^2}{m_{B} L^2}$, shrinking with larger lattice sizes $L$ or heavier mass $m_{B}$.
 To address this challenge, we exploit $\psi_n$ as a function of $\vec r_\text{snk}/ \vec r_\text{src}$ to enhance contributions from states of interests while suppressing others.
 This leads us to introducing a set of dual functions $\{\Psi_n(\vec r)\}$ for each state, satisfying,